What NBN speed tier do you need?

 • Up to 20 or 40 Mbps upload, depending on your plan

-If you've got a big family or live in a sharehouse, an NBN Fast plan is for you.
-Rocking download speeds of up to 100 Mbps, it's the fastest NBN speed tier available to most Australians, as Superfast and Ultrafast plans are only available to a small number of households (depending on technology).
+If you've got a big family or live in a sharehouse, NBN 100 is for you.
+Rocking NBN download speeds of up to 100 Mbps, this is the fastest NBN speed tier available to most Australians, as Superfast and Ultrafast plans are only available to a small number of households (depending on technology).

 NBN 100 should be enough for each member of the household to get their work done, watch their favourite TV show and play the occasional online game.
 Really, it should only struggle if there are half a dozen or so people using it at the same time.

-It's also a popular choice among keen online gamers, streamers and content creators, as the potential for up to 40 Mbps upload speed makes for ultra-smooth live streaming and video uploads.
+It's also the popular choice among keen online gamers, streamers and content creators since the potential for up to 40 Mbps upload speed makes for ultra-smooth live streaming and video uploads.

 If you think NBN Fast is right for you, here are the most cheapest NBN 100 plans.